mwojtaczka/encryption/README.md

     <artifactId>encryption-framework-base</artifactId>
 </dependency>
 ```
 Then all the beans has to be configured manually.
-To see how one can look up configuration in spring-autoconfigure
+To see how, one can look up configuration in spring-autoconfigure
 module.
-While the instances are configured one can mark fields with `@Encrypt` annotation and the api.
+While the instances are configured one can mark fields with `@Encrypt` annotation and use the api.
 The api described below.

 ## Encryption framework api - 'encryption-framework-base'